WeinaJi/neurodamus_image/README.md

 cp $EXTRA_MODS_DIR/* <your_mod_dir>/
 build_neurodamus.sh <your_mod_dir>/
 ```
-Then we are ready to start the simulation.
+Then you are ready to start the simulation.

 To run with a single process
 ```
+source $USR_VENV/bin/activate
 ./x86_64/special -mpi -python $NEURODAMUS_PYTHON/init.py --configFile=<your_folder>/simulation_config.json
 ```
-Or to run with multiple processes in parallel, e.g. 4 processes
+To run with multiple processes in parallel, e.g. 4 processes
 ```
 mpirun -np 4 ./x86_64/special -mpi -python $NEURODAMUS_PYTHON/init.py --configFile=<your_folder>/simulation_config.json
 ```